 In partnership with a number of organizations such as 228 Accelerator, Camelback Ventures, Promise54 and the Equity Lab, we have also been working internally to develop our team’s capacity to more deeply investigate the impacts of systemic racism in education.
 We are committed to expanding beyond these efforts and look forward to continuing to work alongside our employees and partners to diversify our team and support the success of our leaders of color.

-- Black, Latinx, and Indigenous communities and other communities of color in the United States are disproportionately burdened by COVID-19, further exacerbating the stark health disparities that exist.
-To increase statewide testing capacity in California, the Chan Zuckerberg Biohub (CZ Biohub) and UCSF created a COVID-19 testing lab with support from CZI.
+- Black, Latina/o/x, and Indigenous communities and other communities of color in the United States are disproportionately burdened by COVID-19, further exacerbating the stark health disparities that exist.
+To increase statewide testing capacity in California, the Chan Zuckerberg Biohub (CZ Biohub) and UCSF created a COVID-19 testing lab with financial, product, and engineering support from CZI.
 The lab provided free testing for populations across California that might otherwise not have access to tests — including for undocumented, uninsured, and unsheltered populations, and people in nursing homes and prisons.
-In addition, CZI supported the COVID Racial Data Tracker to collect, analyze, and publish the most up-to-date race and ethnicity data on COVID-19 in the US.

 - In order to provide COVID-19 testing and vaccination support and build capacity in areas hardest hit by the virus, we partnered with a number of grassroots organizations working on COVID-19 recovery efforts.
 We’re proud to partner with: